 The Foodservice Management Program, offered through the Health Sciences Department, leads to an Associate of Applied Science (AAS) degree.
-The program provides coursework in food preparation, menu planning, sanitation and safety, purchasing, management and personnel administration.
-Through the cooperative education component of the program, students apply classroom learning to practical work experience in the foodservice industry.
-Additional support courses include food microbiology, accounting, advanced foods and nutrition.
+The foodservice industry is the third largest employer in the country and it is growing.
+The program has a culinary management emphasis and provides coursework in food science, culinary arts, production management, food safety, cultural foods, procurement and sustainability, nutrition, and human resources management and supervision.
+Additional support courses include liberal arts courses, accounting, marketing and meeting and events planning.